andreasabel/inCode/entry/foldl-adjunction.md

 having a left adjoint.
 So thinking of `Fold r` as a representable functor and thinking of it as a right adjoint are equivalent ideas.
-This article chooses to analyze it from the adjunctions perspective because we get to imagine the adjoint `Functor`, which can sometimes shed a little more light than just looking at some index *value*.
+This article chooses to analyze it from the adjunctions perspective because we get to imagine the adjoint `Functor`, which can sometimes reveal some extra insight over just looking at some index *value*.
 :::